There's a Clefairy on my shoulder! |

 While Pokemon may seem silly to some, it has added a lot of joy to many people's lives.
 With the stresses of this election season and the many terrible tragedies around the world, let's celebrate the good that is coming from this popular app.
 Celebrate the friendships that are being made and of course the many little lives that have been saved!

-As a silly joke, we started to make 'Adopt them All' Pokemon memes for our
+As a silly joke, we started to make 'Adopt them All' Pokemon memes for our adoptable pets at the Williamson County Regional Animal Shelter. |

-*See story posted on The Dodo
+*See story posted on The Dodo.